gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 categories: Android Fingerprint
 Published: true
 ---
 I have completed a Android platform fingerprint implementation on Trusty TEE recently for working requirement.
-This page will try to give some useful information, which is a summary of my work and might be helpful if you need to bring up fingerprint application on Trusty TEE.
+This page will try to give some useful information, which is a summary of my work and might be helpful for somebody who want to bring up fingerprint application on Trusty TEE.

 ---